juliangav/www.julian.is/site/content/pages/cl/cl-bir.md

 ---
-title: Cover Letter for Product Design Director at Amplify
+title: Cover Letter for Lead Designer at Birdeye
-url: '/cover-letter/amplify'
+url: '/cover-letter/birdeye'
 layout: cover-letter
-company_logo: /assets/logo-amplify.png
+company_logo: /assets/logo-birdeye.svg
-images: ["assets/og-amplify.jpg"]
+images: ["assets/og-birdeye.jpg"]
 noindex: true
 ---

 Hello there,

-As a product design leader with 11 years of experience and a UX engineering background, I am excited to apply for the Product Design Director role and would formally like to express my interest in joining Amplify.
+As a product design leader with 11 years of experience and a UX engineering background, I am excited to apply for the Lead Designer role and would formally like to express my interest in joining Birdeye.

 I was most recently leading design for Thomasnet.com, North America's largest industrial sourcing platform.
 Since joining the product team as the Head of Design in July 2017, I have led the organization through a mobile-first platform redesign and transformed the approach to product design by establishing an experimentation and research-focused design culture based on user-centric design principles and quantitative results.